PsiChain/PsiChain/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/PsiChain/psichain/tags) are created regularly to indicate new official, stable release versions of the Psi Chain.
+[Tags](https://github.com/PsiChain/psichain/tags) are created regularly to indicate new official, stable release versions of the PsiChain.

 Install
 -------